Code-Institute-Submissions/MS2-remoteworking-london/README.md

 - [Jigsaw W3 Validator](https://jigsaw.w3.org/css-validator/) - CSS validation tool used to test quality of CSS code.
 - [W3 HTML Validator](https://validator.w3.org/) - used to validate and check quality of HTML on site.
 - [JS Hint](https://jshint.com/)
+- [Am I Responsive](http://ami.responsivedesign.is/) - used to generate site images showing various devices at within this README.md
 > need to add js hint

 <br>